-Hydrolysis rates were calculated from the rate of increase of fluorescence in the incubation over time relative to a set of standards of known concentration of fluorophore.
-Scripts to calculate hydrolysis rates are available in the associated Github repository (Hoarfrost, 2017).
+Hydrolysis rates were calculated from the change in molecular weight distribution of the substrate over time, as described in detail in Arnosti [2003].
+Scripts to calculate hydrolysis rates are available in the associated Github repository [Hoarfrost, 2017].

 BCO-DMO processing notes: